cloudmesh/classes/docs/source/projects.rst

 Project Copyright
 -------------------------------------------------------------------------------

-Your project deliverables may be referenced in the future classes or be shared by others online after the end of semester.
+Your project deliverables may be introduced in the future classes or be shared by others online after the end of semester.

 Project Proposal